planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 __How to:__

-A. Determine which relationships you are using from RO.
+* Determine which relationships you are using from RO.
-B. Determine usage rules like these common directional rules:
+* Determine usage rules like these common directional rules:

 YES:			 finger  **part-of**  hand
  NO:			 hand **has-part** finger